juan-alvarez99/ArduinoSimonGame/README.md

 Simon Game, as you may know, is a memory test in which different LEDs light up following a random sequence.
 By pushing the buttons in the correct order, the sequence gets longer and longer, making it more difficult to follow.
 How long can you hold?

+Contents of this repository:

+- simon.ino: Arduino program
+- SimonGameLayout.png: Scheme of the electric conections

 Possible updates:

 - Place a passive buzzer instead of the green and red LEDs and make it sound with different frequencies to indicate: